-Radiocarbon dating, stable isotope analysis of water, and nitrate source tracking methods can be useful to geotechnical firms.
+Radiocarbon dating and stable isotope analysis of water can be useful to geotechnical firms.
 While under a tight schedule to meet a client’s deadline, receiving ISO 17025-accredited analytical results in a timely manner can result in successful project outcomes.

 Radiocarbon results on various sample types, such as sediment, wood, or groundwater, contribute value during the planning phases of construction projects.
 To meet deadlines, geotechnical firms require fast, high-quality, and reliable results.
 Beta Analytic’s radiocarbon lab offers these turnaround time options: